How to Tell if Someone is an Alcoholic

 1. Drinking more or for longer than intended

-2. Persistent but failed efforts to quit, stop drinking, or to drink less frequently
+2. Persistent but failed efforts to quit drinking or to drink less

 3. Spending a lot of time drinking or hungover

-6. Experiencing relationship problems because of heavy drinking and continuing to drink in spite of them
+6. Experiencing relationship problems because of drinking and continuing to drink in spite of them

-7. Giving up other activities to keep drinking alcohol and spend more time drinking
+7. Giving up other activities to spend more time drinking

 8. Using alcohol in hazardous situations

-9. Continuing to drink even when knowing alcohol is causing mental health or physical health problems
+9. Continuing to drink even when knowing alcohol is causing mental or physical health problems

-10. Experiencing tolerance, or excessive alcohol consumption which means you need more alcohol to get intoxicated
+10. Experiencing tolerance, which means you need more alcohol to get intoxicated

-24 Hour Alcohol Treatment Hotline – Get Help Now!
+24 Hour Alcoholism Treatment Hotline – Get Help Now

 • Their social life revolves around drinking.
 Most of their activities, nights out, and social groups involve alcohol.